 So, what is sustainability?

 Sustainable development is traditionally defined as the ability to “meet the needs and aspirations of the present without compromising the ability to meet those of the future”.
 For food production, this presents unique challenges, given the geographic disparities in food availability, population growth and increased longevity.
-Taking these factors into considerations, while the demand for food will increase, it is about striking a careful balance in order to try and achieve this in a responsible and sustainable manner.
+Taking these factors into consideration, while the demand for food will increase, it is about striking a careful balance in order to try and achieve this in a responsible and sustainable manner.

 As a result, food businesses are facing increased pressure both externally and internally from governments, NGOs and consumers, to ensure that food is produced sustainably – and this means considering the environment, people and animals within their supply chains.
 This has led to businesses across end-to-end supply chains setting sustainability targets in order to evidence and report on progress.